rwblokzijl/Msc-thesis-EuroToken/thesis.md

 decentralized currency, but a mechanism for preserving user privacy against third parties in digital transactions.
 Since then many implementations have been attempted, including eCash [@1993offlineCash] [@ChaumEcommerce].
-However, the financial institutions has their sights set on another form of digital solutions, Credit Cards.
+However, the financial institutions of the time had their sights set on another digital payment system: Credit Cards.
 In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].
 Perhaps eCash was ahead of its time.
 Regardless, the adoption of credit cards as the predominant method of online payment lead to a steep rise in credit card fraud [@CreditFraud].
 Along with theft of social security numbers, theft of credit card numbers is the